tammet/gkc/Examples/README.md

 quoted.

-Any symbol containing a character except an ascii letter, digit, underscore _, dollar $ or at-symbol @ will be printed out by surrounding it with single quotes.
+Any symbol containing a character except an ascii letter, digit, underscore _, or dollar $ will be printed out by surrounding it with single quotes.
 As an exception, equality = and aritmetic expressions +, *, -, /, < will
 not be surrounded by quotes.

 Additionally you can make a symbol variable by prefixing it with a question mark like this: